Talking with Alda Leu Dennis, the newest partner at Initialized Capital

 Given her background, that’s not surprising.
 Dennis just joined the 15-person, San Francisco-based firm from the secondary investment firm 137 Ventures, where she led investments in Planet Labs, Wish and Course Hero.
 Dennis was also previously the COO of Airtime — Sean Parker’s video chat app — and worked as general counsel at Founders Fund and assistant general counsel at Peter Thiel’s Clarium Capital Management before that.
 (She also logged time as a litigator at Wilson Sonsini.)

-We caught up with Dennis this morning to ask about her evolution from practicing lawyer to practicing venture capitalist, and how she landed at Initialized, an early-stage venture capital firm cofounded six years ago by former Y Combinator partners Garry Tan and Alexis Ohanian.
+We caught up with Dennis this morning to ask about her evolution from practicing lawyer to practicing venture capitalist, and how she landed at Initialized, an early-stage venture capital firm cofounded six years ago by former Y Combinator partners Gary Tan and Alexis Ohanian.
 Our chat has been lightly edited for length and clarity.

 TC: Congrats on the new gig.
 How did you wind up at Initialized?